vttilv/moon-dev-ai-agents/README.md

 - million agent (`million_agent.py`): uses million context window from gemini to pull in a knowledge base
 - tiktok agent (`tiktok_agent.py`): scrolls tiktok and gets screenshots of the video + comments to extract consumer data in order to feed into algos. sometimes called social arbitrage
 - compliance agent (`compliance_agent.py`): compliance agent to make sure all arbitrage ads are compliant on facebook... tiktok coming soon...
+- research agent (`research_agent`): an agent to fill the ideas.txt so the rbi agent can run forever

 **⚠️ IMPORTANT: This is an experimental project.
 There are NO guarantees of profitability.
 Trading involves substantial risk of loss.**